 In the spindly villages of the Italian Riviera, like Vernazza, the march of time has a strong beat.
 Everyone knows everyone.
 Even repeat visitors, like me, celebrate births, see people grow old, and are saddened by their loss.

 Then one year I came and Lorenzo was gone — a victim of cancer.
-Now, he's king of the mountain in nearby Manarola.
+Now, he's king of the Vernazza mountain.
 He's resting and enjoying the best view of all from a "hotel" booked out by locals for years: the town's hilltop cemetery.

 I remember the day I learned of Lorenzo's death.
-Leaving Vernazza's harborfront, I climbed the long, crooked staircase up to Il Castello, Lorenzo's restaurant, where Monica, his 30-something daughter, greeted me warmly while giving me the sad news.
+Leaving Vernazza's harborfront, I climbed the long, crooked staircase up to Ristorante al Castello — Lorenzo's place — where Monica, his 30-something daughter, greeted me warmly while giving me the sad news.

 On a later visit, when I told Monica that I'd been thinking about her father she suggested we visit the cemetery.
 Hiking through narrow back alleys that smelled of damp cats, we found the lane that leads uphill to the cemetery.
-I could recall, after a funeral Mass, seeing the entire village spilling out of the church and parading darkly up this same route.
+I could recall once watching the entire village spilling out of the church after a funeral Mass and trudge darkly up this same route.

-At the top, an open black iron gate welcomed us into the cemetery — fragrant with fresh flowers.
-Quiet lanes separate marble walls of niches, stacked five high.
-Walking down a lane closest to the sea, Monica explained that coffins are not put into the ground but slid into a loculo.
-Squinting at a wall of niches, reflecting bright white in the late afternoon sun, I reviewed names and dates carved into the marble.
-Each niche is wired with a tiny light and comes with a built-in vase.
-And next to each vase is an inset oval window filled with a portrait.
+At the top of the lane, a black iron gate was open.
+Inside, the cemetery was fragrant with fresh flowers.
+Quiet pathways separate marble walls of niches, stacked five high.
+Walking down a lane closest to the sea, Monica explained that most coffins here are not put into the ground but slid into a loculo.
+Squinting at a wall of niches, reflecting bright white in the late-afternoon sun, I reviewed names and dates carved into the marble.
+Each niche is wired with a minuscule light and comes with a built-in vase.
+And next to each vase is an inset oval window filled with a black-and-white portrait.

-Stepping around a rolling ladder — left out for loved ones who come with flowers for those resting on the top row — Monica arrived at her father's loculo.
+Stepping around a rolling ladder — left out for loved ones with flowers for those resting on the top row — Monica arrived at her father's loculo.
 She left me long enough to cross herself.
 Then, turning toward the sea, Monica sat on a flat rock just big enough for two.
 Patting the other half of her perch, she invited me to sit down.
+She didn't know it, but it was as if she'd said, "Rest here.
+The view is nice."

 Monica told me, "When someone dies, the body is dressed up and lies in bed for two days as everyone in the village comes by.
 The house must be open all night.
 The law requires this for 24 hours — 48 hours in the case of a heart problem to be sure the person is really dead.
 It can be a hardship on the family.
 Such a sad time.
 But it is a time when a community is strong together."